The Secret Oasis

 There was no pressing need for action from the guards for much of the journey.
 Although the region between Great Market and the desert had been nominally under Regellan control they had never really established themselves there, and it was still inhabited by the tribes that had wandered those hills since time out of mind.
 They might have given us some trouble, but these were Devraz' own people and he knew how to avoid areas were we might be caught by rogue clans or find ourselves embroiled in feuds.

 On the one hand I was happy that so little work was required of us, but on the other, I was missing our full pay from future plans.
 We had no cash to spare.
 Our Regllan-style tunics were unsuitable for the desert with its blazing hot days and chilly nights, so almost all our remaining cash went toward clothes.
 Even Kit had to admit the practicality of the flowing, knee-length coat, the khalat, and ― as much as he disliked wearing them ― the loose breeches.
 He rarely wore the undershirt.

 We had no privacy to speak of.
 Neither Kit nor I had thought through this part of our plans.
 Devraz never allowed anyone to wander out of sight for longer than it took for elimination.
 It was a reasonable safety measure, but an incredibly frustrating one.

 I woke up every morning wanting so much more from Kit than a glance or a touch, and went to sleep full of unsated longing.
 Kit responded by refusing to be discreet about our attachment in any way, and before too long I became so desperate for him that I lost all embarrassment over it.
-Evenings around the cooking fires would find us relaxing in each other's arms.
+Evenings around the campfires would find us relaxing in each other's arms.
 It was a comfort, if a scant one, but it added to other problems.

 Devraz may have known better, but Ilbar continued to treat Kit as if he were extra baggage, part of the price of taking me along.
 He made no secret of his opinion either, and in a couple of weeks it had spread all over the caravan.